songjiajia2018/ppl/README.md

 (i) Input is a single file: The input should be a sorted bam file.
 User can specify prefixes of outputs with the option "--outprefix".

-(ii) Input is a file list: The input should be a csv table with the sorted bam file and their outprefixes.
+(ii) Input is a file list: The input should be a csv table with the sorted bam file and their out prefixes.
 Here is the example:

-    ```
     3562459_2.bam,3562459
     3562814_2.bam,3562814
     3563095_2.bam,3563095